top of page

 Back in 2021 there was the Ranger Relay: the Tasmanian Rangers Association had teams of Rangers walk down the length of Tasmania to raise funds for our fellow protected area managers in Timor-Leste.
 Those Forest Guards were greatly assisted in their efforts to protect the country's only National Park by the eight motorbikes we were able to contribute.
 All funds raised by the Seven Summits will build on the good work being done in Nino Konis Santana National Park.
 So donate today!

-Seven Summits Challenge: Projects
+Seven Summits Challenge 2023: Projects

 Nino Konis Santana National Park